jason-green-io/PaperTTY/README.md

 Some notes:

 - Hardly tested, developed for a particular model - other models may not work or may need some code tweaking first
-  - If it sorta works but crashes or something else goes wrong and your display doesn't seem to work like usual anymore, **don't panic**, try the `scrub` command a couple of times first and wait for it to finish - powering off and disconnecting the module completely ought to help as a last resort
-  - **Turns out my particular unit is actually *flawed* and doesn't do full refreshes properly so implementing it for other models has been mostly guesswork and wishful thinking**
-    - The `scrub` feature may be entirely unnecessary for normally functioning units
-- The code is surely littered with bugs and could use some refactoring
-- You need to figure out the parameters, font and encodings that work for *you*
   - Importantly, Unicode support is lacking because the virtual terminal stores glyph indices in the buffer and the original value is lost in translation - my understanding is that there is currently development [being done](https://lkml.org/lkml/2018/6/26/1062) for the kernel to implement `/dev/vcsu*` which would rectify this, but it's not yet in the mainline kernel - option to use a pseudo TTY would be welcome in the mean time
 - Not much thought given to tricolor displays - you need to modify the part where attributes are skipped and implement it yourself (or donate such a display and I might take a look...)
 - Minimal error handling